-Costs and damages.27.
-(1) The party requesting an interim measure or applying for a preliminary order shall be liable for any costs and damages caused by the measure or the order to any party if the arbitral tribunal later determines that, in the circumstances, the measure or the order should not have been granted.
+Costs and27.
+(1) The party requesting an interim measure or applying for adamages.preliminary order shall be liable for any costs and damages caused by themeasure or the order to any party if the arbitral tribunal later determines that,in the circumstances, the measure or the order should not have been granted.